Jaffar-74/sama7g54-ek-audio-ml/README.md

 connector to support several extension boards, and provision to solder a Microchip ATWILC3000- MR110xA Wi-Fi/Bluetooth module.

-**Note:📝** RPi stands for “Raspberry Pi”.
+> **📝Note:** RPi stands for “Raspberry Pi”.
 Raspberry Pi is a trademark of Raspberry Pi Trading.

 # Enhancing Predictive Maintenance with Audio Signal Processing and AI/ML